andriko484/specdemo/README.md

-# SpecMaster Demo Laravel Application
+# SpecMaster Demo Laravel Application for panel.kelasmaster.id

-This is a simple Laravel application for demonstration purposes.
+This is a simple Laravel application configured for deployment on panel.kelasmaster.id.
 It includes a basic CRUD functionality for posts with MySQL database integration.

 ## Features

 - Create, Read, Update, and Delete posts
 - Responsive UI with Tailwind CSS
 - MySQL database integration
-- Ready for deployment to VPS
+- Ready for deployment to panel.kelasmaster.id

 ## Requirements